 That’s a killer deal – and one of the best parts is that you’ll still earn Alaska Airlines miles on the flight.
 Alaska Airlines miles are awarded based on the distance you fly, so there is potential to get outsized value if you can find a cheap longer-distance flight.
 Some of the best ways to redeem Alaska miles include flights to Asia or Australia on partner airlines like Cathay Pacific, Japan Airlines and Qantas.
 When you use Alaska Airlines miles to book award flights you also can add in a stopover for free, even on one-way tickets.

-The only way to earn a Companion Fare is with the Alaska Airlines Visa credit card or Alaska Airlines Visa® Business credit card.
+The only way to earn a Companion Fare is with the Alaska Airlines Visa credit card or Alaska Airlines Visa Business credit card.
 Both currently come with a sign-up bonus of 40,000 Alaska Airlines miles plus the Companion Fare after you spend $2,000 or more on purchases in the first 90 days of opening your account.
 And right now the personal card also comes with a $100 statement credit after you meet the minimum spending requirements.

 Things to remember about the Alaska Airlines Companion Fare

 As mentioned before, the Companion Fare is actually a unique promotional code that you apply when searching for fares on the Alaska Airlines website.
 There’s no physical certificate (thank goodness, since I always lose those) and the code will be automatically stored in your Alaska Airlines loyalty account.
 To see if you already have an available Companion Fare, navigate to “Discount and Companion Fare Codes” in your account.